Building Department

 Municipality of Powassan Zoning Bylaw

-Municipality of Powassan's Property Owner's Guide to Building Permits
+Municipality of Powassan's Building Permit and Owner's Guide

 The Municipality of Powassan's Property Owner's Guide to Building Permits includes a checklist, the permit application, a fee guide, as well as information on what is needed to submit your permit.